Wolverines use second-half rally to top MU

 Highlights and post-game interview with coach Meredith Black following Marquette's inaugural home game on Feb.
 23, 2013.

-Meredith Black was named the first head coach in Marquette women's lacrosse history on Feb.
+Meredith Black enters her fourth season and fifth year at Marquette in 2015-16.
+She was named the first head coach in Marquette women's lacrosse history on Feb.
 4, 2011.

-The former Meredith Simon arrives at Marquette after spending the last seven years as an assistant coach at Towson, Notre Dame and the University of California-Berkeley.
+The former Meredith Simon arrived at Marquette after spending the previous seven years as an assistant coach at Towson, Notre Dame and the University of California-Berkeley.
 She helped Towson and Notre Dame to a combined four NCAA Championship appearances and coached one season at Cal where she worked with the Golden Bears' attack and goaltenders.

 At Notre Dame from 2008-10, she helped the Irish to a 39-19 record in three seasons, including the 2009 BIG EAST Championship and three NCAA Championship appearances.
 Black coached four all-Americans (Jillian Byers, Gina Scioscia, Caitlin McKinney and Shaylyn Blaney) during that time and oversaw the 2009 team that set school records for goals (321), assists (150) and points (471), while claiming the BIG EAST title and advancing to the quarterfinals of the NCAA Championship.